Swaki123/cloudcannon-surely/src/content/pages/about.md

 ---
-title: "Welcome to CloudCannon Testing"
+title: Welcome to CloudCannon Testing
-subtitle: "Your journey starts here."
+subtitle: Your journey starts here.
 heroComponent:
-    title: "Welcome to CloudCannon Testing"
+    title: Welcome to CloudCannon
-    content: "This is a test of the CloudCannon Surely platform."
+    content: This is a test of the CloudCannon Surely platform.
 ---